Bobby Unser: 1981 Indianapolis 500 controversy

-In his autobiography Winners are Driven, Unser expressed his beliefs that the debacle was politically motivated and that USAC disqualified him (and benefited Andretti), hoping to start a falling-out between Pat Patrick, Andretti's car owner and owner of Patrick Racing, and Roger Penske (owner of Unser's car), in order to destroy CART.
+In his autobiography Winners Are Driven, Unser expressed his beliefs that the debacle was politically motivated and that USAC disqualified him (and benefited Andretti), hoping to start a falling-out between Pat Patrick, Andretti's car owner and owner of Patrick Racing, and Roger Penske (owner of Unser's car), in order to destroy CART.
 He claimed that Patrick's team did not protest the finish and that Patrick was on Unser's side in the controversy.
 For years, Unser and Andretti did not speak to each other willingly until early 2017 when Unser announced on his YouTube channel that Andretti reached out to wish him the best after Unser got extremely sick.

 Other achievements

 Unser was the 1975 International Race of Champions (IROC) champion and won the 1993 Fast Masters championship.

 Unser challenged Dan Gurney to improve the performance of his 1971 USAC car, leading to the development of the Gurney flap.
 In 1993, Unser set a new Bonneville Salt Flats record at Bonneville Speedway of 223.709 in a D/Gas Modified Roadster that stood for 18 years.

-In 2003, he published a book, Winners are Driven: A Champion's Guide to Success in Business and Life.
+In 2003, Unser published a book, Winners are Driven: A Champion's Guide to Success in Business and Life.